Generic Name: nefazodone (neF-AZ-oh-done)

 Brand Name: Generic only.
 No brands available.

 Nefazodone may rarely cause serious (potentially life-threatening) liver disease.
-Seek immediate medical attention if you develop dark urine, extreme fatigue, persistent loss of appetite, stomach pain, or yellowing of the eyes or skin.
-Tell you doctor of pharmacist if you have a history of liver problems or abnormal liver function tests before taking nefazodone.
+Seek immediate medical attention if you develop dark urine, extreme fatigue, persistent loss of appetite, severe nausea, stomach pain, or yellowing of the eyes or skin.
+Tell your doctor or pharmacist if you have a history of liver problems or abnormal liver function tests before taking nefazodone.
 Your doctor may perform laboratory tests (eg, liver function) to monitor your progress.
 If your doctor stops your treatment with nefazodone because of liver problems or abnormal liver tests, you should not take nefazodone ever again.
 Consult your doctor or pharmacist for more details.

 Antidepressants may increase the risk of suicidal thoughts or actions in children, teenagers, and young adults.
 However, depression and certain other mental problems may also increase the risk of suicide.
 Talk with the patient's doctor to be sure that the benefits of using nefazodone outweigh the risks.

 Family and caregivers must closely watch patients who take nefazodone.
 It is important to keep in close contact with the patient's doctor.
 Tell the doctor right away if the patient has symptoms like worsened depression, suicidal thoughts, or changes in behavior.
 Discuss any questions with the patient's doctor.

 Nefazodone is not approved for use in children.
 Talk with the doctor.

 Nefazodone is used for:

 Nefazodone is a synthetically derived phenylpiperazine antidepressant.
 How it improves depression symptoms is not fully understood.
 It is thought to increase the activity of certain chemicals in the brain (norepinephrine, serotonin), which help elevate mood.

 Do NOT use nefazodone if: